 Before calling to report an outage, check your home’s breaker panel (and any outdoor disconnects) to make sure the outage is not due to a tripped breaker.
 Check to see if your neighbors are also out of power.
 This will help you determine if the problem exists within your home, or on United Power’s system.

 If you determine the problem is outside your home, report your outage to United Power.
+Login online, visit the United Power mobile app, or call 303-637-1350.
 You will need the following information available when you call: account number or phone number on the account and any details related to the outage.
 Please let us know if you heard a loud bang, saw damaged equipment or if your neighbors have power, but you do not.

 The outage restoration process begins at the point where power feeds into United Power’s system.
 This could be at a substation, transmission line or a main distribution line.
 After these repairs have been made, crews work on remaining outages and correct the trouble, beginning with areas serving the greatest number of members and continuing until electricity is restored to each member’s home.